 \subsection{The Distribution Function}

-For Hamiltonian (conservative) systems, $\bm{\mathrm{d}}\bm{\omega}=0$ and therefore $\mathcal{L}_{\bm{v}}\bm{\Omega}=0$, which is a statement of Liouville's theorem \cite{Liouville_1838} that the \textit{phase space volume is invariant with respect to the phase flow}.
-Systems of importance to astrophysics are not in general Hamiltonian (see \cref{subsec: phase flow w coords}) and as such the phase space volume is \textit{not}, in general, invariant with respect to the phase flow i.e. $\mathcal{L}_{\bm{v}}\bm{\Omega}\neq0$.
+For Hamiltonian (conservative) systems, $\bm{\mathrm{d}}\bm{\omega}=0$ and therefore $\mathcal{L}_{\bm{v}}\bm{\Omega}=0$, which is a statement of Liouville's theorem \citep{Liouville_1838} that the \textit{phase space volume is invariant with respect to the phase flow}.
+Systems of importance to astrophysics are not in general Hamiltonian (see \sref{subsec: phase flow w coords}) and as such the phase space volume is \textit{not}, in general, invariant with respect to the phase flow i.e. $\mathcal{L}_{\bm{v}}\bm{\Omega}\neq0$.
 Hence Liouville's theorem does not apply and instead must be generalised.

 Consider a new volume form $\bar{\bm{\Omega}}\equiv f(\bm{y})\bm{\Omega}$, where $f$ is some differentiable scalar field on $\mathcal{M}$, defined such that the new phase space volume element satisfies: